DOWNLOAD ANNUAL REPORT AS PDF HERE.

 For total revenue from the education sector, see 4.1 Revenue by category.

-- licensed, under individual agreements, 1,043 other education institutions (such as registered training organisations), 74 of which are newly licensed institutions
+- licensed, under individual agreements, more than 1,000 other education institutions (such as registered training organisations), 74 of which are newly licensed institutions

-According to the Australian Curriculum and Assessment Authority, the recurrent government funding for school education in 2016–17 was $57.8 billion: about $15,000 per student.
+According to the Australian Curriculum, Assessment and Reporting Authority, the recurrent government funding for school education in 2017–18 was $61.5 billion: about $16,000 per student.

 Compensation to content creators under the statutory licence is less than 0.1% of this funding.

 In September 2018, Copyright Agency made an application to the Copyright Tribunal to set a new rate and monitoring system for the university sector, when it became clear that these matters would not be resolved by negotiation.
 The last time that the Copyright Tribunal was asked to determine the rate for universities was 20 years ago.
-The Tribunal is scheduled to hear the case in September 2020.
+The Tribunal heard the case in September 2020, and is expected to give a determination in early 2021.
 The Tribunal has made interim orders regarding the payments to be made by universities until it makes its final determination.

-Roughly 57% of the individually licensed institutions are not-for-profit, and the remainder for-profit.
-The institutions include pre-schools, schools and colleges offering higher education degrees, as well as Vocational Education and Training (VET) level diplomas and certificates 1–4.
+Roughly 58% of the individually licensed institutions are not-for-profit, and the remainder for-profit.
+The institutions include pre-schools, schools and colleges offering higher education degrees, as well as Vocational Education and Training (VET) level diplomas and Certificates I–IV.
 Some offer specialist education, such as theological studies, business studies and English language training.

 The for-profit institutions are mostly very large private colleges and registered training organisations (RTOs) offering tertiary education.
 The not-for-profit institutions include training arms of government bodies, private or community kindergartens, community colleges, smaller RTOs and charitable RTOs.